secretstartups/handbook/customer-success/customer-health-scoring/index.html.md

 ---
 layout: handbook-page-toc
 title: "Customer Health Scoring"
-description: "Customer Account Scoring overview and methodology framework to understand how it applies to our customers."
+description: "Customer Account Scoring overview and methodology framework to improve our understanding of the customer's journey and their ROI attainment."
 ---

 ## On this page